-This article was created in collaboration with Labcorp.
 When you’re trying to conceive, every little twinge or sensation in your body has you wondering…is this it?
 A little queasy after lunch?
 Pregnant.
 Moody and short with your partner?
 Pregnant.
-We’ve been there: anxious, hopeful, and confused about what’s actually going on and what it all …
+We’ve been there–anxious, hopeful, and confused about what’s actually going on and what it all means.

 That’s why understanding some of the signs and symptoms (as well as their hormonal causes) can help, especially when you’re trying to puzzle out if you’re pregnant or not.
 Here’s our list of the ultimate (and a few more unexpected) signs and symptoms of early pregnancy.

-Rising hormones in early pregnancy are to thank for this sign.
-Breast pain and soreness in early pregnancy can feel dull and achy or just super sensitive (especially on the nipples—ouch!).
+You can thank rising hormones in early pregnancy for this sign.
+Breast pain and soreness in early pregnancy can feel dull and achy or just super sensitive (especially on the nipples).
 Your breasts may feel swollen and tender, or even tingly.

 Longer luteal phase

 The luteal phase is the time between when you ovulate and when you get your period.
-“The average luteal phase is between 7 and 19 days,” explains Boyce, so if you’re tracking your cycle and see your luteal phase go several days beyond its normal length, there’s a good chance you’ve got a baby on the way!
+“The average luteal phase is between 7 and 19 days1 ,” explains Boyce, so if you’re tracking your cycle and see your luteal phase go several days beyond its normal length, there’s a good chance you’ve got a baby on the way.

 Twinges and cramping

 Queasiness, food aversion, even vomiting—these not-so-fun feelings often spell pregnancy.
-Although it’s a well-known symptom in the first trimester, generally nausea doesn’t kick in until after a positive pregnancy test.
-It can start at about two weeks after conception up to about 8 weeks, and can last throughout the first trimester (and sometimes, even longer).
-Much of the research suggests that hCG is the culprit to these sick feelings, so having a test that accurately detects your exact hCG levels could help you make sense of what’s going on.
-(Keep reading to learn more about the hCG test we love.)
+Although it’s a well-known symptom in the first trimester, nausea generally doesn’t kick in until after a positive pregnancy test.
+It can start at about two weeks after conception and up to about 8 weeks, and it can last throughout the first trimester (and sometimes, even longer—sorry!).
+Much of the research suggests that hCG2 —aka the pregnancy hormone—is the culprit for these sick feelings, so having elevated levels of it is an indication that you’re expecting.

 If you usually notice spotting before your period and you’re not seeing it this time around, that can be a sign of pregnancy, explains Boyce.
 This is because the uterine lining is sticking around to nourish the fetus, rather than releasing for a period.